syned13/ProjectManagementAPI/README.md

 # ProjectManagementAPI
-REST API for an app that allows creation of projects and assign employees to it.
+REST API for an app that allows creation of projects and assign employees to them.

 This was made as a final project for the database course in the Pontificia Universidad Catolica Madre y Maestra(PUCMM), in my exchange semester through the National Exchange Program(MOVENI).